Assignment 4: Stack and Heap

 Harvesting stack frames

 Before writing any code, we recommend that you confirm your understanding of the stack frame layout by poking around in gdb, exploring the runtime state of an executing program, stepping through function calls, and examining the stack memory and register values.
-The stack mystery of Exercise 1 in Lab 4 could be worth a second look.
+Deciphering the stack mystery exercise in Lab 4 using pen and paper can be a helpful starting point to verify your understanding.

 The backtrace_gather_frames function fills an array of frame_t, one for each function on the stack.
 The first entry in the array is filled with the frame corresponding for the topmost function, the subsequent entry is the caller of that function and so on working backwards through the call stack.
 A backtrace stops at the outermost function _start.